near-mezze/boilerplate/README.md

     ┃ ┣ mezzetech/
     ┃ ┃ ┣ README.MD // <===== PUT YOUR MEZZETECH TUTORIAL HERE!

+READ THROUGH EVERY FILE IN THIS BOILERPLATE REPO, AND UPDATE VALUES WHERE NECESSARY, LIKE "CONTRACT_NAME"!!!

 ## ⚠️ Warning

 Any content produced by NEAR, or developer resources that NEAR provides, are for educational and inspiration purposes only.
 NEAR does not encourage, induce or sanction the deployment of any such applications in violation of applicable laws or regulations.